sanitswain/java8tips/parallelization.rst

     int max = numbers.parallelStream().reduce(0, Integer::max, Integer::max);
     System.out.println("Parallel: " + max);

-Here to the reduce method we are passing a BiFunction (2nd argument) which denominates the task to be performed when the task become too small and can be executed without splitting again.
+Here to the reduce method we are passing a BiFunction (2nd argument) which represents the task to be performed when the task become too small and can be executed without splitting again.
 The last argument is a BinaryOperator shows the action should taken on the two partial results collected from sub tasks.
 If you want to know about `Stream.reduce` method please refer the `Stream <streamsapi.html#stream-reduction>`__ chapter.
 Below is the call stack of parallelStream() method.

 |
 |     parallelStream()